 As for hands-on support, the Flashforge support team is responsive and knowledgeable bolstered by a rich library of walkthrough videos, troubleshooting guides, and general learning material over on the company’s well designed and accessible web site.

 A compact printer that works out of the box, the Finder is entirely geared towards beginners and curious students in an educational context.
-The setup is among the simplest we’ve come across, and the Finder earns points for breaking down assembly without dumbing it down completely.
+The setup is among the simplest we’ve come across, and the Finder earns points for breaking down assembly without dumbing it down utterly.

-After weathering a few adhesion issues (more than likely fruit of our ineptitude and a lack of clear instructions rather than the printer itself), the quality of the prints is high and reliably so.
+After weathering a few adhesion challenges (more than likely fruit of our ineptitude and a lack of clear instructions rather than the printer itself), the quality of the prints is high and reliably so.

 In our estimation, the Finder is well worth the price tag and given its affordability is an ideal first printer for any budding maker eager for a soft and gentle introduction to the world of 3D printers.